-A set of guidelines for preparing figures is available from http:// journals.iucr.org/c/services/help/artwork/guide.html.
-Figures and chemical structure schemes (see §3.12 for typical examples) should be prepared in HPGL, PostScript, encapsulated PostScript, TIFF or PNG format.
+A set of guidelines for preparing figures is available from http://journals.iucr.org/e/services/help/artwork/guide.html.
+Figures and chemical structure schemes (see §3.3.4 for a typical example) should be prepared in HPGL, PostScript, encapsulated PostScript, TIFF or PNG format.
 The resolution of bitmap graphics should be a minimum of 600 d.p.i.